SunCents Logo SunCents

 Local Questions Answered

-Will a solar system increase my Ventura property taxes?
+Will installing solar panels increase my Ventura property taxes in 2026?

-No. California has a property tax exclusion for solar energy systems.
-The value added to your home by the solar installation is not included in your property's valuation for tax purposes.
+No. California offers a property tax exclusion for active solar energy systems.
+The value added by your solar installation will not be included in the assessed value of your home for tax purposes.

 Calculate Your Solar Savings